Velliz/anywhere/README.md

 ## Anywhere

-Anywhere is Output as-a Service (OAAS) platform to simplify your output and reduce your effort in coding.
+Anywhere is an Output as-a Service (OAAS) platform that simplifies your output and reduces your coding effort.
-Anywhere basic concept is by using HTML and CSS for layouting the output and you supply it later with JSON to display data and Anywhere generating the output for you.
+With Anywhere, you can use HTML and CSS to design the layout of the output and then supply it with JSON data.
+Anywhere will generate the output for you automatically.

 ### Features

-* PDF output
+* PDF generator with Dompdf
-* MAIL output
+* Spreadsheet generator with Php-spreadsheet
+* Email via SMTP with PhpMailer
+* Digital Signing (*Self signed)
-* QR code output
+* Images
-* Image processing output
+* QRCode

-And another feature on going listed on `TODO.md` files.

 ### Requirement

-* PHP >= 7.0
+* PHP >= 7.3
-* MariaDB
 * gnu-libiconv (extensions)
+* ext-fileinfo (extensions)
-* gd (extensions)
+* ext-gd (extensions)
-* mbstring (extensions)
+* ext-mbstring (extensions)
+* Mysql or MariaDB

 ### Install